nerdcringe/SpinUp/README.md

 #### double *targetX*, *targetY*
-The current desired position of the robot that odometry movement functions will reference when invoked.
+The current desired position of the robot that odometry movement functions will reference.

 #### double *totalDistance*